TBS entrepreneurial education, awarded

 published on 23.06.20

 Every year, the Babson Collaboration Network brings together higher education institutions from around the world that put entrepreneurship at the center of their goals.
 In addition, it awards the member schools of the organization the prestigious Babson Collaborative Spotlight award, for excellence and innovation in entrepreneurial education.
 This award is given through the so-called SEMIS (Business Initiation Seminar) event, a week of educational innovation that allows the birth of innovative ideas and puts students in a situation of learning by experimentation.
-TBS Business School has deserved, thanks to the work of its students, of the Babson Collaborative Spotlight Award.
+TBS Education has deserved, thanks to the work of its students, of the Babson Collaborative Spotlight Award.